Timothy Pauketat: Academic career

 Pauketat did a one-year post-doc at the University of Illinois as a visiting researcher with Charles Bareis, and in 1992 started as an assistant professor at the University of Oklahoma at Norman.
 During this period, he published his dissertation as his first single-authored book, The Ascent of Chiefs: Cahokia and Mississippian Politics in Native North America (1994).
 In 1996 he moved to the University at Buffalo, the State University of New York as an associate professor.
 In 1998, he accepted a position at the University of Illinois, where he became a full professor in 2005.
 He has published numerous professional papers, book chapters, additional books, and earned a Distinguished Service award from his department.

 The years between the mid 1990s and the mid 2010s were filled with field work, field schools, and laboratory study.
 With funding from the National Science Foundation, the National Endowment for the Humanities, National Geographic, the Wenner Gren Foundation, and the John Templeton Foundation, Pauketat led excavations at a series of endangered archaeological sites on the margins of Greater Cahokia, including the Halliday, Pfeffer, Grossmann, and Emerald Acropolis sites.
 Up until 2019, he regularly taught classes such as “Introductory World Archaeology” and “Archaeological Theory".
 He also led the annual University of Illinois archaeological field school for 17 out of the 20 years that his primary appointment was with the Department of Anthropology at the University of Illinois.
-In 2019, he assumed the role of the Director of the Illinois State Archaeological Survey (ISAS), a subdivision of the Prairie Research Institute at the University of Illinois.
-As Director, he oversees the research and compliance archaeology of upwards of 100 staff and is engaged in transforming the research and engagement activities of ISAS, the largest archaeological organization of its kind in the U.S.
+In 2019, he assumed the role of the Director of the Illinois State Archaeological Survey (ISAS), a division of the Prairie Research Institute at the University of Illinois.
+As director, he oversaw the research and compliance archaeology of upwards of 100 staff and transformed the research and engagement activities of ISAS, the largest archaeological organization of its kind in the U.S. He retired from this role in 2025.

 Pauketat is a member of the Editorial Advisory Board of the archaeology journal Antiquity.